Tetrakis(dimethylamino)ethylene: Structure

-Crystallographic analysis show that TDAE is a highly distorted alkene, the dihedral angle for the two N2C termini is 28″.
+Crystallographic analysis show that TDAE is a highly distorted alkene, the dihedral angle for the two N2C ends is 28°.
 The C=C distance is alkene-like, 135 pm.
 The nearly isostructural tetraisopropylethylene also has a C=C distance of 135 pm, but its C6 core is planar.
 In contrast, [TDAE]2+ is an alkane with multi-C-N bonds.

+Synthesis

+It is available by pyrolysis of tris(dimethylamino)methane by pyrolysis or from chlorotrifluoroethene and dimethylamine.